These Parsnip And Sweet Potato Bites are so delicious and quick to make.

 Add the herbs, the black pepper, and the garlic cloves and mix, then bake in the oven for about 30 minutes.
 Or until soft enough to mash.

-2. Transfer the sweet potatoes and the parsnips in a mixing bowl and squeeze the garlic cloves out of their peel and add them to the bowl.
+2. Transfer the sweet potatoes and the parsnips to a mixing bowl and squeeze the garlic cloves out of their peel and add them to the bowl.
+Add the flour, and flax egg too.

-3. Using a masher, mash everything is finely as possible.
+3. Using a masher, mash everything as fine as possible.
 Shape the mixture into balls, and drop them in the boiling water.
 Once they float on the top, they are ready.
 Take them out and leave them to dry for a bit, then pan-fry them until golden.

 Enjoy these Parsnip And Sweet Potato Bites hot or cold!